 As a company that’s committed to the safety of commercial fleets, we want to help prevent collisions before they happen—and that starts with distracted driving.
 To help address growing traffic safety issues, we recently partnered with Atlas Financial Holdings, one of the leading commercial automobile insurers, to detect and score distracted driving and improve the risk assessment of commercial fleet drivers.
-Using data gathered in real-time by Nauto’s intelligent driver safety system, we analyzed the collisions from over 1,450 drivers across 17 commercial fleets over a four month period.
+Using data gathered in real-time by Nauto’s intelligent driver safety system, we detected and analyzed the collisions from over 1,450 drivers across 17 commercial fleets over a four month period.

 Collisions from the assessment period were categorized based on whether the drivers involved were considered distracted or attentive.
 The same collisions were then categorized by aggressive and smooth driving based on a driver’s average number of harsh acceleration, braking and cornering (ABC) events during the period.
 To further assess distracted drivers, their collisions were categorized based on severity, as defined by the Strategic Highway Program (SHRP) 2 NDS Crash Severity Classification Scale.
 Here’s a snapshot of the findings: